pseudomuto/protoc-gen-doc/README.md

 # Google Protocol Buffers<br/>Documentation Generator

-`protoc-gen-doc` is a documentation generator plugin for the Google Protocol Buffers compiler (`protoc`).
-It can generate HTML, DocBook or Markdown documentation from comments in your `.proto` files.
+This is a documentation generator plugin for the Google Protocol Buffers compiler (`protoc`).
+The plugin can generate HTML, DocBook or Markdown documentation from comments in your `.proto` files.

 The plugin depends on QtCore from Qt 5.